turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 ## Continuous Deployment

-* Set up Travis-CI in such a way that it automatically deploys its code to Heroku when 'main' branch code is passing
+* Set up Travis-CI/Circle-CI in such a way that it automatically deploys its code to Heroku when 'main' branch code is passing
-* Recommend setting up ENV variables for all service-layer hostnames to allow faster/easier deployment of services

 ## Story Grooming